Kazi Shah Mofazzal Hossain Kaikobad

 Kazi Shah Mofazzal Hossain Kaikobad (born 20 February 1956) is a Bangladesh Nationalist Party (BNP) politician who served as a Jatiya Sangsad member representing the Comilla-3 constituency from 1986 to 1990 and again from 1996 to 2014.

-In his political career, Kaikobad was appointed as a Whip of the Bangladesh Parliament (state minister equivalent) in 1989.
-Later, he was appointed as the State Minister in‐charge for the Ministry of Religious Affairs and Waqf of Bangladesh in 1990.
+In his political career, Kaikobad was appointed as a whip of the Bangladesh Parliament (state minister equivalent) in 1989.
+Later, he was appointed as the state minister in‐charge for the Ministry of Religious Affairs and Waqf of Bangladesh in 1990.
 During his parliamentary career, he has also served as a member of different parliamentary standing committees.

-Kaikobad was sentenced to life imprisonment for taking part in the 2004 Dhaka grenade attack that targeted current Prime Minister Sheikh Hasina.
+Kaikobad was sentenced to life imprisonment for taking part in the 2004 Dhaka grenade attack that targeted former Prime Minister Sheikh Hasina.
 In 2014, he was a fugitive, reportedly in Thailand.
 In 2016, he was made one of 33 vice-chairman in the executive committee of BNP.

 Interpol had issued a red notice for Kaikobad, but cancelled it on 4 May 2018 because it was not consistent with Interpol's constitution.